 Triage at an MCI can be one of the most traumatic calls of an emergency worker’s career.
 People who are injured will be reaching out to you for help.
 You will see critically injured patients, place black tags on them, and move on.
 You will have to go against every single instinct you have to help.
 You will label, possibly stabilize, and move on.
 (For more about how to prepare for and process the trauma of mass casualty incidents, see On Combat: The Psychology and Physiology of Deadly Conflict in War and in Peace by Dave Grossman.)

-For additional information on preparing for an MCI, see CareerCert’s online courses on the topic.
+For additional information on preparing for an MCI and other critical education like active shooter response training, see CareerCert’s online courses on the topic.

 Caroline NL, Pollak AN, Elling B, Smith M. Nancy Carolines emergency care in the streets.
 8th edition.
 Sudbury, MA: Jones & Bartlett Learning.
 2013.